devlab-oy/sepa/README.md

 3. Define the parameters for the payment/payments:

         payment_params = {

+          # Unique id the payment.
+Max length is 35 characters.
           payment_info_id: 'F56D46DDA136A981F58C05999479E768C92',

+          # Requested executin date for the payment in form YYY-MM-DD.
           execution_date: '2013-08-10',

+          # The array of transactions for this payment
           transactions: payment_transactions

+          # If this is a payment consisting of salary of pension transactions, you
+          # need to provide the following flag.
+          salary_or_pension: true
         }

 4. Define parameters for the debtor as follows: